 Total return swaps are contracts in which one party agrees to make payments of the total return from a reference instrument-which may be a single asset, a pool of assets or an index of assets-during a specified period, in return for payments equal to a fixed or floating rate of interest or the total return from another underlying reference instrument.
 The total return includes appreciation or depreciation on the underlying asset, plus any interest or dividend payments.
 Payments under the swap are based upon an agreed upon principal amount but, since the principal amount is not exchanged, it represents neither an asset nor a liability to either counterparty, and is referred to as notional.
 Total return swaps are marked to market daily using different sources, including quotations from counterparties, pricing services, brokers or market makers.
-The unrealized appreciation or depreciation related to the change in the valuation of the notional amount of the swap is combined with the amount due to a Fund at termination or settlement.
+The unrealized appreciation or depreciation or settlement.
 The primary risks associated with total return swaps are credit risks (if the counterparty fails to meet its obligations) and market risk (if there is no liquid market for the swap or unfavorable changes occur to the underlying reference instrument).